Run the gauntlet

 "Makynge a proclamacion, that whosoeuer would saie that kynge Richard was not lawefully kynge, he woulde fighte with hym at the vtteraunce, and threwe downe his gauntlet."

-Another ancient custom of British fighting men was a form of punishment in which the culprit was made to run stripped to the waist between two rows of men who whipped and beat him as he passed by.
-These beatings were extremely severe and the victims often died as a result - and many of those that didn't may well have wished they had, as survivors were sometimes executed afterwards.
+Another old custom involved a harsh punishment called "running the gauntlet."
+Offenders were stripped to the waist and forced to run between two rows of soldiers who whipped and beat them.
+These beatings were so severe that the victims often died - and many of those that didn't may well have wished they had, as survivors were sometimes executed afterwards.
 This punishment is the source of the term 'running the gauntlet' and was used by both the British army and navy.

 The name of the brutal punishment was originally 'running the gantelope'.
 Gantlope is an Anglicized form of the Swedish word 'gatlop', or 'gatu-lop', which refers to the gate of soldiers that the victim had to pass through.
 The Ist Earl of Shaftsbury recorded the phrase in his Diary, 1646: